When you choose a doctor for yourself or a loved one, make sure to choose a primary care doctor you can trust. A primary care doctor can:

 Call your top choices.

-Once you have a few doctors in mind, call their offices to learn more about them.
+Make a list of the doctors you have in mind.
+Call their offices to ask questions and learn more about them.
 The answers to the following questions may help you make a decision:

 - Is the doctor taking new patients?